 Here at tails.com, we’re excited for the warmer weather and getting outdoors more with our furry friends.
 But the warmer weather also brings risks to our dog’s health.
-Last month we spoke about ticks and Lyme disease, and this month we are focusing on the very concerning threat of lungworm infection.
+Read on to find out more about the threat of lungworm in dogs.

 What is Lungworm?